 EatingWell Blogs (Page 276)

-Here are five of my...read full post »
+Here are four of my favorite salads.
+These...read full post »

 When I planned my first garden a few years ago, I asked my friend Jessica for advice on how much of each vegetable I should plant.
 She said very matter-of-factly, “Only plant two summer squash seeds.
 If both grow into plants, you rip one out.”
 I thought she was crazy.
 One plant?
 I had so many delicious summer squash recipes that I wanted to try.

 I ignored her advice and planted six.
 All six survived—and produced prolifically.
 I was completely overwhelmed with fresh squash, as were my friends, who by the end of the summer politely declined my continuous offers of free squash.

 This year, I followed my friend’s advice so my crop is more manageable.
 But if you have any extra check out the cooking tips below or send them my way and I’ll try them in these...read full post »